beckend/vim-colors-smyck/README.md

-# Smyck Color Scheme
+# Smyck Colorscheme for Vim

-This is a color scheme suitable for Terminal.app, iTerm2, Vim, gVim, MacVim, Textmate and Sublime Text 2.
+This fork of [hukl's original colorscheme](https://github.com/hukl/Smyck-Color-Scheme) makes it compatible with [pathogen](https://github.com/tpope/vim-pathogen).

 The colors are carefully chosen and the contrasts are tuned so that it should not hurt the eyes even after a whole day of working.